timmckague/timandvictoria/src/pages/blog/2019-03-22-hike-moroccos-mount-toubkal.md

 We make it to the refuge at 3pm.
 In Morocco they are very generous with their mint tea, whenever you arrive somewhere mint tea is served immediately and the refuge was no exception.
 As we sat outside the refuge sipping our tea we couldn't help but feel great as we took in the snow capped peaks, the sound of the brook nearby and felt the sun’s warmth on our backs.

 There was a fairly steady stream of hikers making their way to refuge as we overlooked the valley.
-One set of hikers was a couple from France who encountered the requirement to hire a guide with even more skepticism then us, as they tried to climb without a guide.
+One set of hikers was a couple from France who encountered the requirement to hire a guide with even more skepticism than us, as they tried to climb without a guide.
 When they hit the first checkpoint the story was confirmed, they were turned back to find a guide.

 ![](/img/blog_mttoubkal_sign-5x7-5531.jpg "Making sure we don't forget the name of the mountain we're hiking")